paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 If one visual ground does not work you can test a different approach.
 The system prompts for the other task you can also find in Googles Notebook

-### 5. Use a low temperature (<= 0.5)
+### 5. Use a low temperature (<= 0.5) and a seed

 Lower temperatures make the output less creative and more consistent.
+You can make the results for the same input also deterministic by setting a seed, but that does not change the fact that one changed comma in the prompt can result in a completely different result.

 If you combine all of this you should end up with a API request like this:

 ```python
 response = client.models.generate_content(